tandiljuan/cookbook-core/README.md

 cookbook-core
 =============

-Base cookbook from where fork and create other cookbooks
+Base cookbook used to do the initial environment setup.

 ### Used cookbooks